kHarshit/kHarshit.github.io/_posts/2025-03-21-distributed-training.md

 | Total                | | | 190 GB (~176 GiB) |
 {:.mbtablestyle}

+{% include interactive_memory_calc.html %}

 The A100 GPU has 80GB memory.
-Thus, distributed training is essential to train Large Language Models.
+Thus, for a 10B model, you'd need 3 A100s just to hold the parameters + optimizer states.
+Distributed training is essential to train Large Language Models.

 ## 1. Background